 When a meeting of the Emergency Response Team is called, minutes of the proceedings should be kept.
-These minutes should outline the emergency/crisis situation, what steps were taken to deal with the situation, and who was assigned responsibility for carrying-out the action plan.
+These minutes should outline the situation, what steps were taken to deal with the situation, and who was assigned responsibility for carrying-out the action plan.
 The following form should be utilized.

 Type of Incident:

 Description:

+·

 Date of meeting: Recorded by:

 Persons Attending:

-equipment, campus incident report n.
-Include information about individuals involved, facilities ts, witness testimony, etc. This document can be modified t sheet to be maintained as a record of the incident.
+clude information about individuals involved,

+facilities and equipment, campus incide document can be modified to serve as ent reports, witness testimony, etc. This

+maintained as a record of the incident.

 Assigned to: Deadline Date:

-Special Instructions: